Twarner491/TeddyWarner.org/docs/Projects/MillingWorflow.md

 ### Material Reference

-Feeds and speeds are equally dependent on material proterities and the specfic of your machoine & tool.
-Below I've compiled a table of commonly milled stock amterials, ranging from woods to plastics to metals.
-Each material offers a breif description of the stock, as well as avrage surface speed & chip loads.
-Chiploads are tool dependent just as much as they are material dependent, so be sure to select an adequate load for your tools diameter.
-More conserative chip loads are given on the left, while agressive loads are given on the right.
-Consertive values will extend the life of your tool, while the higher loads will catalize your job time - select a chipload withen the provided range based on your needs.
-As meantioned above, **This is by no means a universal key** and necisary precaution & alterations should be made to provided values to mesh with your manufactuing workflow.
-Often times the manufacture of your tool & your machine will provide generic feeds and speeds for your specfic equipment.
-Opperator input is required to achieve successful & safe cuts, often times you'll be able to hear machine strain - a telltail sign of poor cutting.
+Feeds and speeds are equally dependent on material properties and the specific of your machine & tool.
+Below I've compiled a table of commonly milled stock materials, ranging from woods to plastics to metals.
+Each material offers a brief description of the stock, as well as average surface speed & chip loads.
+Chiploads are tool-dependent just as much as they are material-dependent, so be sure to select an adequate load for your tool's diameter.
+More conservative chip loads are given on the left, while aggressive loads are given on the right.
+Conservative values will extend the life of your tool, while the higher loads will catalyze your job time - select a chipload within the provided range based on your needs.
+As mentioned above, **This is by no means a universal key** and necessary precautions & alterations should be made to provide values to mesh with your manufacturing workflow.
+Often the manufacturer of your tool & your machine will provide generic feeds and speeds for your specific equipment.
+Operator input is required to achieve successful & safe cuts, often you'll be able to hear machine strain - a telltale sign of poor cutting.

 <center>